jlevy/lft/lft.md

 LLMs are currently best implementing clear specifications.
 Product engineers can often give clear specifications.
 However, infrastructure engineers are problems for other engineers.
-It's harder to give specifications for infrastructure engineering because so aspects are non-obvious, second order, and take time to observe.
+It’s harder to give specifications for infrastructure engineering because so aspects are non-obvious, second order, and take time to observe.

 LLMs help all engineers, but they can do more for product engineers than for